Get your EIN in as fast as 7 business days. Apply now for $49

 Online — IRS EIN Assistant (Instant)

 Visit irs.gov and use the EIN Assistant.
-Available Monday-Friday 7:00 AM to 10:00 PM Eastern Time.
-Your EIN is issued immediately upon completion.
-Requirement: You must have a valid SSN or ITIN.
-This method is NOT available to non-US residents without an SSN.
-See our guide on the IRS EIN online application.
+It runs Monday-Friday, 7:00 AM to 10:00 PM Eastern Time.
+The IRS issues your EIN immediately.
+Requirement: a valid SSN.
+This method is blocked for non-US residents without an SSN.
+See the IRS EIN online application.

 2